 Experienced Oil & Gas Injury Lawyer

 If you or someone you love has been seriously injured in an accident at an oil & gas production facility, the Oil & Gas Injury Attorney at the Hill Law Firm fully understand the challenges faced by you and your family.
 While workers’ compensation pays benefits regardless of who was at fault, the benefits are limited; they will not cover everything you have lost.
 Even though you can’t sue your employer in most circumstances after an accident, you may be entitled to additional compensation if someone other than your employer, like the manufacturer of a piece of equipment, a supplier or a contractor.
-You may also be entitled to compensation if your employer does not subscribe to Texas workers’ compensation, which means we can file a personal injury lawsuit against your employer.
+You may also be entitled to compensation if your employer does not subscribe to Texas workers’ compensation, which means we can file a lawsuit against your employer.

 In addition, the Oil & Gas Injury Attorney at Hill Law Firm is highly skilled when it comes to representing family members who lost a loved one in an oil field accidents.
 Workers’ compensation will not meet your family’s financial needs after the primary wage earner dies, and we can help you deal with the legal and financial issues you face.